alopes-dev/alopes-dev/README.md

 <br />

-Hi, I'm [Domingos ](https://blog.abhisheknaidu.tech/), a passionate self-taught Full Stack developer and a freelance software engineer.
+Hi, I'm [António ](https://blog.abhisheknaidu.tech/), a passionate self-taught Full Stack developer and a freelance software engineer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@_AntonioLopes_](https://twitter.com/_AntonioLopes_);